odpi/egeria-docs/site/docs/user-interfaces/react/configure-and-run-presentation-server.md

 ## 2. Set the presentation server environment variable

 The presentation server is the node application for the user interface.
 It serves the web pages, proxies the rest calls and handles the login.
-For a particular tentant the presentation server needs to know which back end server to send requests to.
+For a particular tenant the presentation server needs to know which back end server to send requests to.
 This information is supplied in an environment variable(s).

 The environment variable is: